-Of course, the world of Insta isn’t for everyone, but it can be affective for more brands than you think.
+Of course, the world of Insta isn’t for everyone, but it can be effective for more brands than you think.

 As it currently stands, Instagram has the highest average engagement rate of all the leading social media channels, scoring better than Facebook and Twitter.
 Also, consumers are more open to branded content and this is because consumers love visual content.